lytarhan/BrainMoversDistance/README.md

 # BrainMoversDistance
- code demonstrating the use of Wasserstein Distance to calculate neural dissimilarities.
+ This repository contains code demonstrating the use of Wasserstein Distance to calculate neural dissimilarities.

+This is a work in progress, but ultimately it will contain two worked examples:
+1. Assessing the replicability (or inter-subject reliability) of your fMRI data using Wasserstein Distance.
+2. Assessing the Representational Similarity of neural responses in a specific brain region (a.k.a.
+Representational Similarity Analysis).